 - An environment of warmth and welcome

-- Sermons extol the Bible while challenging the audience to live within its guide posts.
+- Sermons that extol the Bible while challenging us to live within its guide posts

 - Traditional form of worship with wonderful music

-- Family oriented programs for all ages: Sunday schools, studies, retreats, and group dinners.
+- Family oriented programs for all ages: Sunday School, Bible studies, retreats, and group dinners

 We are as independent now as we were in 1620, when our spiritual ancestors sailed the Mayflower.
 We hold the Bible as dear now as Pilgrims did then when they bravely brought God’s book to the New World.
 And the Mayflower is never far from our thoughts – the weather vane on our roof is a reminder of our religious heritage for all those who look up.